iintothewind/home_chat/README.md

 `http://192.168.0.147:8080/messageBoard?name=<unique_user_name>`

-And make sure this url should be added into your faviorite bookmarks.
+And make sure this url be added into your faviorite bookmarks.